ch4nc3l0/tastee/README.markdown

 # Attributions
 - This website was developed as part of the full-stack nanodegree from Udacity.
 The instructor Lorenzo provided the basic layout and code structure of the web-site.
+- Thank you Pettycon, for uploading the burger icon to Pixabay [Link Here](https://pixabay.com/en/burger-eat-meal-food-hamburger-1674881/).
 # License
 MIT License